jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 | `/student/objdet_detect.py` | `/student/` |
 | `/student/trackmanagement.py` | `/student/` |

+Note: The directory `/` is relative to this project's directory.

+Now that you have successfully installed this project, you can run it by using this command `python loop_over_dataset_f4.py`.

 ## Questions to Answer

 ### Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
 Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?